SHRUTIRANI1506/campus_cart/README.md

-# Campus-Connect
+# Campus-Cart

-Campus-Connect is a MERN Stack based on e-commerce web application.
+Campus-Cart is a MERN Stack based on e-commerce web application.
 It is a MERN project where used products can be sold & bought from the comfort of home through the website.

 # A complete MERN E-Commerce Website